pavalos6401/pavalos6401/README.md

 ## 👋 ¡Hola!

 My name is Pedro Avalos.
-I'm a student at Wheaton College (IL) majoring in Computer Science with minors in Mathematics, History, and English.
+I'm a developer.
+I graduated fromWheaton College (IL) with a major in Computer Science and minors in Mathematics, History, and English.

 - Interests: Cybersecurity, systems, networking, and machine learning
 - Hobbies: Reading, writing, and coding